Esteghlal F.C.

+After the 1979 revolution, the club's women's teams were dissolved and the progress of women's football in Iran was tied to new regime politics.
 Since the 1973–74 season, Esteghlal has played its home games at the Azadi, which has a seating capacity of 78,116, though it can hold more people during important matches.
-Esteghlal set an attendance record for an Asian Club Championship match in 1999 when 125,000 supporters watched their final against Júbilo Iwata in Tehran.
-The club is owned and supported by the Ministry of Sport and Youth.
+Esteghlal set an attendance record for an Asian Club Championship match in 1999 when 121,000 supporters watched their final against Júbilo Iwata in Tehran.

-Esteghlal is one of the oldest football clubs in Tehran and Iran, and carries a deep history in Iranian football.
-It is one of the most supported and successful clubs in Iranian football, having won two AFC Champions League trophies, 9+1 national titles and a record seven national cups.
-Esteghlal is also leading the all-time table of the Persian Gulf Pro League.
-The club's historical crest was holding a crown, giving the club its nickname Crown of Asia.
-Esteghlal holds a longstanding enmity with local rivals Persepolis known as the Sorkhabi (red-blue) derby or the Tehran derby.

 History

-1945–69: Early years, The Crown
+1945–69: early years, The Crown

 On 20 September 1945, some young athletes and students including a 23-year-old military officer Parviz Khosravani (first manager of the club), Asghar Navaab (Bicycle Mechanic), Enayat Jananpour (National Sports Organisation staff member), Mirzaee (carpenter) and Khashaaei (bank guard) established a sports club on Ferdowsi Street, Tehran.
 Since the founders of the club were mostly interested in cycling, the club's original name was Docharkheh Savaran (دوچرخه سواران; meaning 'The Cyclists'), in 1945.
-Ali Danaeifard coach and player of tour joined to them and became the first coach and Captain of Esteghlal.
 Esteghlal football club played its first official match in 1946.

 In the first year, the 1946 season, they stood in second place of Tehran Football League and Tehran Hazfi Cup.
-They played against strong teams like Daraei, Sarbaaz and Shahin.

-The 1947 season ended with the first ever Esteghlal's cup, after victories against Daraei, Shahin and Oghaab to reach the Tehran Hazfi Cup.

-Docharkhe Savaran founders and players consisted of Ali Danaeifard, Parviz Khosravani, Amou Oghli, Graeeli and Seyyed Ali Agha agreed with the rename of the club to Taj (تاج; meaning 'The Crown'), in 1949.
+The 1947 season ended with the first ever Esteghlal's cup, after victories to reach the Tehran Hazfi Cup.
+Docharkhe Savaran founders and players agreed with the rename of the club to Taj (تاج; meaning 'The Crown'), in 1949.

 From the beginning Taj or Docharkeh Savaran competed in the Tehran Local League, which at the time was the highest ranked league in Iran.
-On 6 March 1950, Taj played its first official game in front of over 20,000 spectators in Amjadieh Stadium against Shahin; Taj managed a close 1–0 win.
+On 6 March 1950, Taj played its first official game in Amjadieh Stadium against Shahin; Taj managed a 1–0 win.

-Taj won seven first titles in the 1950s and 1960s; 1949–1950, 1951–1952, 1957–1958 and the three consecutive championships in 1959–1960, 1960–1961 and 1961–1962 (in the following years Taj added its first titles from the Tehran Provincial League and the Tehran Hazfi Cup) and again in 1963–1964 season (Persepolis established in this year at Tehran's 3rd Division).
+Taj won seven first titles in the 1950s and 1960s; 1949–1950, 1951–1952, 1957–1958 and the three consecutive championships in 1959–1960, 1960–1961 and 1961–1962 (in the following years Taj added its first titles from the Tehran Provincial League and the Tehran Hazfi Cup) and again in 1963–1964 season.